Section 1: Behavioral Misconduct

 • Meet with the complainant to understand the nature of the report and offer supportive services.

-• Gathering relevant documents, such as, but is not limited to, student records, disciplinary records, police reports, and audio and video recordings.
+• Gather relevant documents and media such as student records, disciplinary records, audio or video recordings.

-• Interviewing relevant witnesses and College officials, when appropriate.
+• Interview relevant witnesses and College officials, when appropriate.

 Once relevant information has been gathered, the Conduct Officer will take the following steps: